 Daily Fluency Task Cards — Summer FREEBIE!

-For my blog hop freebie, I’m sharing my SUMMER set of seasonal Daily Fluency task cards.
+To help you avoid the “summer slide,” I’m sharing my SUMMER set of seasonal Daily Fluency task cards.
 This resource is perfect for parents looking to further develop their child’s fluency skills.
 The resource is also great for teachers who are tutoring or teaching summer school during the summer months!

 The fluency task cards in this set are geared toward grades 2/3 and focus on the four major components of fluency: Pace, Phrasing, Expression, and Attention to Punctuation.
 (Want to learn more about each of the fluency components?
 Download my free “What is Fluency?”
 Reference Sheet HERE, or read more about fluency HERE!)